 For traditional software systems, the researchers generally take reliability as a constant value that measures the probability of failure-free software operation.
 Given a specified period of time, the software reliability is defined as follows:

-where $s$ denotes the specific software system. $r(s)$ depends on the software-specific parameters such as software architecture, system resources (e.g., CPU, memory, and I/O), and other software design and implementation factors.
+where $s$ denotes the specific software system or component. $r(s)$ depends on the software-specific parameters such as software architecture, system resources (e.g., CPU, memory, and I/O), and other software design and implementation factors.

-However, this traditional definition of reliability is not applicable for measuring user-perceived reliability of black-box services.
+However, this traditional reliability model is not applicable for measuring user-perceived reliability of black-box services.
 As mentioned before, service reliability should be evaluated from user side other than from system side as evaluating traditional software systems.
 Due to the influence of user locations and network connections, different users may experience quite different reliability even on the same service.
-To characterize user-perceived reliability, Zheng et al.~\cite{ZhengL08, ZhengL10} propose the following definition:
+To characterize user-perceived reliability, Zheng et al.~\cite{ZhengL08, ZhengL10} propose the following model:

 where $u$ and $s$ denote the specific user and service respectively. $r(u, s)$ depends both on user $u$ and service $s$.